clowd/obs-express/README.md

 While the recorder is running, you can provide the following commands via stdin:

 - `q` or `Ctrl+C`: Stop recording and quit.
+- `start`: Used in conjunction with the --pause parameter.
 - `mute`: Mutes an audio device.
 Must provide the device type and index (order in which it was provided in command line arguments).
   Examples:
   - Mute the first speaker device: `mute s 0`